Cavendish to be offered 2024 Tour chance by team

 It came a day after falling short of a record-breaking 35th stage victory at the Tour.

-He has competed in 14 Tours since making his debut in 2007, but has now failed to complete seven of those.
+The 38-year-old has competed in 14 Tours since making his debut in 2007, but has now failed to complete seven of those.

 But will he want to?
 It means putting normal life on hold for another year.